Boozy Pumpkin Eggnog Pie. A really delicious twist on the classic Thanksgiving dessert. Save room for pie!

 Once again a group of bloggers and I gotten together for another theme week recipe and this time it is Pie Week!!!!

 This pumpkin pie recipe is another recipe of my mom’s that she has made at Thanksgiving every year that is one of the few pies in my life that I actually like.
-Its a little different than most pumpkin pies since it has eggnog and I added booze, because I feel that pies need booze.
+It’s a little different than most pumpkin pies since it has eggnog and I added booze, because I feel that pies need booze.
+This pumpkin pie recipe has been thoroughly tested over the years.
+And tasted.

 Ingredients for Pie Crust if making from scratch